-Starting Monday 8/1/16 the first phase of paving Bascom Road begins.
+The first phase of paving Bascom Road has started.
 Reclamation, regrading then paving will happen before moving on to other end of road.
 Bascom Rd will remain open during these functions but expect delays or temporary closure at any time.

 Old farm houses line the highways leading to Lebanon in eastern Connecticut between Norwich and Willimantic, where the town center resembles many picturesque New England villages with a library, churches and town hall clustered around the green.